SnehaChouksey/Acadlyst/README.md

 ### 3. **Quiz Generator**
 - **Multiple Input Types**: Generate quizzes from **text**, **YouTube videos**, or **PDF uploads**.
 - **MCQ Auto-Generation**: AI creates challenging multiple-choice questions with plausible distractors and correct answers.
+- **Insights and Scoreboard**: Get quick insights about your attempted quiz.

 ### 4. **Authentication & Credit System**
 - Secure sign-in via Clerk with personalized user profiles.
 - Free-tier credit system for API usage across Q&A, summarizer, and quiz features.
+- Paid tier of unlimited usage of these features.

 ---